Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Non-recurrence of real Rel

 \end{THM}

+The first step towards proving \Cref{thm:NonRecurrenceofRel} is to prove a \namecref{lemma:boundedarea} about the area exchange of two slits.

+We use the normalization introduced at the beginning of \Cref{sec:RelRec}.
+Namely, after applying the continuous actions $g_t$ and $u_r$, we may assume that the torus is

+where $a>0$ and $\alpha\in(0,1)$ is irrational.
+This normalization is only a simplification of coordinates and does not change the recurrence or non-recurrence question under consideration.

-The first step towards proving \Cref{thm:NonRecurrenceofRel} is to prove a lemma about the area exchange of two slits.
-The surface $Rel_s M$ can be represented as a slit construction with a long horizontal slit $I$, but it can also be represented with a non-horizontal slit $I'$.
-We would like to determine how close $trem_\beta M$ and $Rel_s trem_\beta M$ are.
-When $\alpha$ is badly approximable, we will see that there is a bounded distance between both surfaces independently of $s\ge 1$.
+The surface $\Rel_s M$ can be represented as a slit construction with a long horizontal slit $I$, but it can also be represented with a different, non-horizontal slit $I'$.
+More precisely, we consider pairs of slits $I$ and $I'$ in $T$ with the same endpoints such that

+where $I$ is horizontal and $I'\neq I$.
+Recall that by \Cref{lemma:Slits}, the slits $I$ and $I'$ determine the same relative homology class modulo $2$.

+We would like to determine how close $\trem_\beta M$ and $\Rel_s\trem_\beta M$ can be.
+When $\alpha$ is badly approximable, the next lemma shows that the area exchange between $I$ and any such alternative slit $I'$ is bounded below by a positive constant independent of the length of the horizontal slit.